ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 - The Hard Fork was controversial as it was not fixing a problem with the Ethereum protocol itself, and Ethereum marketed itself on "Build Unstoppable Applications".
 - A highly questionable "coin vote" led Ethereum Foundation to support the Hard Fork, breaking their neutrality.
 - The Hard Fork caused a chain split, resulting in Ethereum Classic.
-- It turned out the Hard Fork was not necessary, as the hacked funds would have been returned without one.
+- The Hard Fork was not necessary as the hacked funds could have been recovered on Ethereum Classic, but because of the fork this effort was abandoned.
-- Having abandoned _Code is Law_, Ethereum™ finds itself in a philosophically questionable position.
+- Having abandoned _Code is Law_, Ethereum™ finds itself in a philosophically questionable position when it comes to future interventions, which may be problematic.
 - Ethereum Classic remains the longest running Smart Contract Platform, upholding the promise of "Build Unstoppable Applications".

 ## Introduction